Carel Struycken: Career

 Struycken collaborated on several projects with writer and director Rene Daalder, including the 1986 punk rock musical Population: 1, which featured Tomata du Plenty, of The Screamers, and which was released on DVD in October 2008.

 Personal life

-Struycken is a vegetarian and likes gardening.
-At age 20, he was diagnosed with acromegaly, which explains his tall height of 2.13m (7 feet) and distinctive facial features.
+At age 20, he was diagnosed with acromegaly, which explains his tall height of 2.14 m (7 feet) and distinctive facial features.

-He and his American wife have two children.
-They reside in the Los Angeles area.
-His brother Peter Struycken won the 2012 Heineken Prize for Arts of the Royal Netherlands Academy for Sciences.

 Struycken is an avid photographer.
 He maintains a website devoted to his spherical panoramas and shares a photography blog with Josh Korwin.

+He and his wife have two children.
+They reside in the Los Angeles area.

+His brother Peter Struycken won the 2012 Heineken Prize for Arts of the Royal Netherlands Academy of Arts and Sciences.

+In January 2025, his home was destroyed by the Eaton Fire.